jschaf/b2/posts/procella-youtube-database/procella-youtube-database.md

 Procella runs on Google infrastructure which has two important consequences.
 First, storage is completely separate from compute.
 There are no local disks inside Google.
-There are only remote procedure calls (RPCs).
+There are only remote procedure calls (RPC).
 Instead of reading or writing to disk, every read or write is an RPC.
 Second, binaries run on multi-tenant servers, so a noisy-neighbor can really wreck your day regarding performance.
 We’ll revisit these points in the optimizations section.